aureola-codes/awesome-accessories/README.md

 - **Share the project with others.** Spread the word about the project and help it reach a wider audience.

 Your support means a lot to me, and it motivates me to keep working on and improving this project.
 Thank you for considering a donation and supporting its development!

+## Support

+This package should work in all currently supported Unity versions.
+Please let me know, if you run into any compatibility issues.

 ## License